 National Parks apps for planning your trip

 National Parks by Chimani provides information on 417 national park units.
 The free app includes historical parks, seashores, preserves and lake shores.
 Users can then download detailed guides, including GPS-enabled maps and also free stand alone maps for each park, which is handy when cell service is spotty.
 The Chimani National Parks app lets you choose your interests, then the app provides instant recommendations for each park.
 WIFI or cell services is required to download photos, or view the online interactive map.
 Available for purchase at the App Store and Google Play.

 ParkFinder is an amazingly in-depth app for anyone looking to do some park exploration.
 The app uses exclusive databases from thousands of national parks, state parks, national forests, wildlife refuges, BLM sites, US Army Corps recreation areas and many more public lands in order to provide outdoor adventurers with the latest information.
-Available for purchase at the App Store.
+Available for purchase at the App Store and Google Play.

 Will you be road tripping to a National Park?
 You’ll need our list of best road trip apps.

 Looking for a campsite?
 Allstays Camping app locates available campsites not only at National Parks but also in the National Forest and other Federal Recreation Facilities.
 Information is instantly available for campsites, RV slips, cabins day-use and other sites.
 Available for purchase at the App Store.

 Of course you’ll need to know the weather.
 Weather Live provides meteorological data on precipitation, pressure, humidity, wind direction and visibility.
 The animated weather radar map lets you quickly see if weather is coming your way.
 Available for purchase at the App Store.

 National Park hiking apps

 Gaia GPS Hiking Maps, Hike App is the perfect resource for outdoor nature lovers because it offers up-to-date topographic maps, satellite imagery, and road maps of many of our national parks.
 Gaia GPS offers reliable GPS information that will guide you off-the-beaten-path into lesser-explored backcountry.
 Available for purchase at the App Store and Google Play.